-We’re always excited to share a super cute wedding full of inspiring details–and even more so when it’s a local one!
-Brittany grew up on Orcas Island in Washington state (we went there on vacation this summer!).
+We’re always excited to share a super cute wedding full of inspiring details, and even more so when it’s a local one!
+Brittany grew up on Orcas Island in Washington state.
 Passed down in her family is a beautiful hillside piece of property that overlooks a marina and contains a century old orchard.
 She and Stephen decided it would be the most beautiful place for their wedding and less importantly, free!
-In fact, this savvy pair managed to pull off their entire wedding for under $900 (whaaat?!)
+In fact, this savvy pair managed to pull off their entire wedding for under $900 (what?!)
 As impressive as that already is, it’s even more amazing when you see how ridiculously cute their wedding was.
-Clearly, we need to hear more from the bride to find out how they did it…
+Clearly, we need to hear more from the bride to find out how they did it.

 Videography: Patrick Bennett

 Dessert: apple pies made by the bride & bridesmaids

 Hair and makeup: Amber Johnson (Brittany’s sister in law)

 Music & sound system: Brittany’s brother and dad

 Entrance song: “The Luckiest” by Ben Folds, sung by John Van Deusen, lead singer of The Lonely Forest

 DJ: Used an app called “My Wedding DJ